Strvm/meta-ai-api/README.md

 # MetaAI API Wrapper

-MetaAI is a Python library designed to interact with Meta's AI APIs.
+MetaAI is a Python library designed to interact with Meta's AI APIs that run in the backend of https://www.meta.ai/.
 It encapsulates the complexities of authentication and communication with the APIs, providing a straightforward interface for sending queries and receiving responses.

 With this you can easily prompt the AI with a message and get a response, directly from your Python code. **NO API KEY REQUIRED**